jacogr/atom-lcov-info/README.md

 ### Where

+The Atom package can be found on the Atom registry, [https://atom.io/packages/lcov-info](https://atom.io/packages/lcov-info).

-Pull requests, issues, feature requests are all welcome and encouraged via [https://github.com/jacogr/atom-lcov-info](https://github.com/jacogr/atom-lcov-info)
+Pull requests, issues, feature requests are all welcome and encouraged via [https://github.com/jacogr/atom-lcov-info](https://github.com/jacogr/atom-lcov-info).